ropensci/qualtRics/README.md

 ```
 Copy-paste the lines between the dashes into a new plain text file, replace the values for the
-api_token and root_url if they are not yet filled out. and save it in your working directory
+api_token and base_url if they are not yet filled out. and save it in your working directory
 as '.qualtRics.yml'.
 Execute '?qualtRics::qualtRicsConfigFile' to view an explanation of the additional arguments.
 Visit https://github.com/JasperHG90/qualtRics/blob/master/README.md#using-a-configuration-file
 for more information.

 --------------
 api_token: <YOUR-API-TOKEN-HERE>
-root_url: <YOUR-ROOT-URL-HERE>
+base_url: <YOUR-ROOT-URL-HERE>
 verbose: TRUE
 uselabels: TRUE
 convertvariables: TRUE